 Market Capitalization: US$ 25 billion

-Deutsche Bank comes under the bulge bracket; a small group of powerful financial institutions, which enable large scale capital movement around the world and underwrites contracts for extremely large institutions and corporations.
+Deutsche Bank is one of the bulge bracket banks; a small group of powerful financial institutions, which enable large scale capital movement around the world and underwrites contracts for extremely large institutions and corporations.

 14. Sumitomo Mitsui Financial Group